 One of the primary outcomes of the conference was agreement on what is known as, The Five Pillars, which is an attempt at finding a comprehensive effective model to help people with alcohol problems.
 Below is a shortened version of the approach that we support:

 The Five Pillars

-1. Addiction is a Chronic Relapsing but treatable condition.
+- Addiction is a chronic relapsing but treatable condition.

-2. The 12 Steps (AA-NA etc) are integrated into the Group Treatment Program.
+- Integrate the 12 Steps (AA-NA etc) into the Group Treatment Program.

-3. Interdisciplinary Team are involved in the treatment process (medical, psychotherapeutic based cognitive behavioural therapy, social work, spiritual needs).
+- An interdisciplinary team is involved in the treatment process (this means, medical, psychotherapeutic based cognitive behavioural therapy, social work and spiritual needs).

-4. Family members and others important to the patient are involved in the treatment process (family meetings, education, support groups, employer, therapy if needed).
+- Family members and others important to the patient are involved in the treatment process (family meetings, education, support groups, employers, therapy for family/significant people if needed).

-5. Aftercare should be conceived as a continuation of rehabilitation (‘In house’ support groups, AA – NA – Al-Anon support groups, family groups, relapse support groups etc as needed).
+- Aftercare should be conceived as a continuation of rehabilitation (‘In house’ support groups, AA – NA – Al-Anon support groups, family groups, relapse support groups etc. as needed).

 The Twelve Steps to Destruction

 In 1949 a man, known as JFD wrote these twelve steps he called, The Twelve Steps to Destruction.
 They were the steps that he followed in his own life that led him to alcoholism, misery and destruction, ultimately a candidate for alcoholics anonymous.
 He says,

 “In taking my inventory I found that I followed a path to destruction which I have condensed into 12 Steps, assuring anyone in doubt that I became a candidate for AA by thoroughly following this path.”